 How to Verbalise Respect For the Traditional Owners

 We acknowledge and pay respect to the land and the traditional families of the Yugambeh region of South East Queensland, including the Kombumerri, Mununjali, Wangerriburra and others, and their Elders past present and emerging.

-One of the most popular beaches in the Gold Coast is Burleigh.
-Burleigh was the ancestral home of the Kombumerri Tribe known as “The Salt Water People”.
-It is believed they lived in the area for thousands of years until around 1936 when they ceased holding their ceremonies there but many of the people remained at Burleigh Heads.
+One of the most popular beaches in the Gold Coast is Burleigh, the ancestral home of the Kombumerri Tribe.
+Known as “The Salt Water People”, it is believed they lived in the area for thousands of years.
+Around 1936 they ceased holding their ceremonies there.
+Many of the people remained at Burleigh Heads.
 The Aboriginal name for Big Burleigh is Jellurgul; Little Burleigh is Jebbribillum or the Waddy of Jebreen.
 Jellurgul meaning sugar bag or bee’s nest.
 Other reports from later say Big Burleigh was Jayling (black) and Gumbelmoy (rock), named after the volcanic black basalt rock of the headland.
-There is a cultural centre in Burleigh called Jellurgal where it is possible to learn more about Aboriginal culture.
+Jellurgal is the cultural centre in Burleigh where it is possible to learn more about Aboriginal culture.
 Source: https://www.burleigh.com.au/history.html

 Moving forwards …